mlaidouni/m2.s1/bdd.specialisee/tp/Partie 03/tp.03/TP3.md

 ## EVALUATION

-Prepare a talk (along with the slides !) in which you summarise all the answers to questions asked in the exercises for the TPs
+Prepare a talk (along with the slides !) in which you present interesting facts and/or solutions to problems related to the material we have discussed during the lectures,

 OR

 you briefly expose the ideas behind the solutions to problems hinted at during the lectures
-(Why does the failure detection in Cassandra ctually work ?
+(Why does the failure detection in Cassandra actually work?
-Why does Paxos work ?
+Why does Paxos work?
-How did the Dynamo database influence the deisng of Cassandra ?
+How did the Dynamo database influence the design of Cassandra?
 ...)

 If all the exercises were easy, you are free